LEARNING THE ROPES AND

 We recommend attending the earliest Orientation date possible to receive the best selection of courses and times offered.
 Call 216.687.9379, or log on to CampusNet and click on the Applicant tab to sign up for an Orientation date.
 Only attend Orientation if you will be attending CSU for the upcoming semester.

-Orientation Dates for students starting classes summer or fall 2017 are as follows:
+Orientation Dates for students starting classes spring 2018 are as follows:

 New Student Orientation for First-Year Students